quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version negotiation errors are signaled using a transport error of type VERSION_NEGOTIATION_ERROR (see {{iana-error}}).

 When a server receives a client's first flight, the server will first establish which QUIC version is in use for this connection in order to properly parse the first flight.
-For example, the server determines that QUIC version 1 is in use by observing that the Version field of the first Long Header packet it receives is set to 0x00000001.
+This may involve examining packets outside of the handshake, such as in the the packet header.
 When the server then processes the client's Version Information, the server MUST validate that the client's Chosen Version matches the version in use for the connection.
 If the two differ, the server MUST close the connection with a version negotiation error.

-For example, if a server receives the client's Version Information over QUIC version 1 (as indicated by the Version field of the Long Header packets that carried the transport parameters) and the client's Chosen Version is not set to 0x00000001, the server will close the connection with a version negotiation error.
+In the specific case of QUIC version 1, the client determines that it is in use by observing that the Version field of the first Long Header packet it receives is set to 0x00000001.
+Subsequently, if the client receives the client's Version Information over QUIC version 1 (as indicated by the Version field of the Long Header packets that carried the transport parameters) and the client's Chosen Version is not set to 0x00000001, the server MUST close the connection with a version negotiation error.

 If a client receives Version Information where the server's Chosen Version was not sent by the client as part of its Available Versions, the client MUST close